 WHAT ARE OUR COVID-19 PRECAUTIONS?

-Our fall class will be held in October 2020.
-As the COVID-19 crisis is fluid, there may be changes to this class as well (similar to the changes that were applied to the August class above).
-The same Cancellation/Refund policy will apply.
+Our early fall class will be held in October 2020.
+As the COVID-19 crisis is fluid, there could be changes to this class.
+See the Cancellation/Refund policy below.

 - October 16 (Friday evening): 6pm-9pm